mothur/mothur.github.io/_wiki/pcr.seqs.md

     number of available processors and use all available.
 -   1.40.0 - Bug Fix: Trimming extra base when using the start and end parameters. [\#348](https://github.com/mothur/mothur/issues/348)
--   1.40.0 - Bug Fix: \"name mismatch\" error when using paired primers and keepdots=f.
+-   1.40.0 - Bug Fix: "name mismatch" error when using paired primers and keepdots=f.
 -   1.40.4 - Bug Fix: **pcr.seqs** and screen.seqs (with no bad reads
     detected), causing accnos file issue.